About National PETE

 - Conduct special projects designed to enhance the participation of underrepresented minorities and women in environmental fields.

-The PETE network, originally piloted in the five western states of Arizona, California, Hawaii, Nevada and Utah, expanded to include six regional public/private partnerships (Western PETE, Northwest PETE, North Central PETE, Northeast PETE, Southeast PETE, and South Central PETE) serving all fifty states, Puerto Rico and the U.S. territories.
+The NPETE network, originally piloted in the five western states of Arizona, California, Hawaii, Nevada and Utah, expanded to include six regional public/private partnerships (Western PETE, Northwest PETE, North Central PETE, Northeast PETE, Southeast PETE, and South Central PETE) serving all fifty states, Puerto Rico and the U.S. territories.
 Though the primary focus of the organization was originally on environmental-hazardous materials program development and implementation, the organization has since expanded into the areas of occupational health and safety, energy, and homeland security.

 I would like to express my sincere appreciation to all of our partners and funding agencies for your ongoing commitment to the organization.
-I would also like to thank all of the many key contributors who were involved in the creation and evolution of PETE over the years.
+I would also like to thank all of the many key contributors who were involved in the creation and evolution of NPETE over the years.
 Without your innovative ideas, content expertise, dedication and tireless hard work in promoting the organization, none of our accomplishments would have been possible.

 Kirk Laflin, Executive Director of National PETE